 ► For Kids: There are no requirements of this location beyond what you desire to make of it.
 If having a philosophical retreat is important to you, bring lots of water and snacks and try and make this outing on a cooler day if possible.
 Take breaks and try and not get caught up in the frustration of everything going wrong.

 The full Philosopher’s Path is just over a mile long, but you don’t have to walk the full path to enjoy the beauty or gain perspective of this history.
 Check out the nearby Honen-ji or Ginkakuji Temples after visiting the Philosopher’s Path.
-Check out our Kyoto links for a full list of the shrines and temples we visited during our vacation.

 ► Nap-Time Version: Famous canal lined pathway where the philosopher and professor Nishida Kitaro walked every day meditating.